 Outline of Satipo road program:

-We shall take a confortable night bus crossing the Andes,
+We shall take a comfortable night bus crossing the Andes,

-At Alto Pichita above San Ramon one may find Tanager flocks, Cremy-bellied Antwren, Chestnut-crested Cotinga, Lanceolated Monklet, Inca Flycatcher, Peruvian Tyrannulet, Cinnamon-faced Tyrannulet, Blackish Pewee and Scarlet-breasted Fruiteater.
+At Alto Pichita above San Ramon we should find Tanager flocks, Cremy-bellied Antwren, Chestnut-crested Cotinga, Lanceolated Monklet, Inca Flycatcher, Peruvian Tyrannulet, Cinnamon-faced Tyrannulet, Blackish Pewee and Scarlet-breasted Fruiteater.
 In the afternoon we reach Ulcumare Lodge in Oxapampa where we shall do some additional birding and look for Cloud-Forest Screech-Owl.

 If accessible we shall do the Antenna road, often it isn't.
-If not we shall bird around the lodge to start with.
-Targets involve Olive-tufted Flycatcher, Andean Guan, Scaly-naped Parrot, Black-winged Parrot, Barred Parakeet, Sword-billed Hummingbird, Amethyst-throated Sunangel, Chestnut-breasted Coronet, Collared Inca, Pasco (Oxapampa) Rufous Antpitta, Bay Antpitta, Chestnut-crested Cotinga, Yellow-scarfed Tanager, Grass-green Tanager, Lachrymose Tanager, Peruvian Wren, Strong-billed Woodcreeper, etc.
+If not we shall bird around the lodge to start.
+Targets include Olive-tufted Flycatcher, Andean Guan, Scaly-naped Parrot, Black-winged Parrot, Barred Parakeet, Sword-billed Hummingbird, Amethyst-throated Sunangel, Chestnut-breasted Coronet, Collared Inca, Pasco (Oxapampa) Rufous Antpitta, Bay Antpitta, Chestnut-crested Cotinga, Yellow-scarfed Tanager, Grass-green Tanager, Lachrymose Tanager, Peruvian Wren, Strong-billed Woodcreeper, and more.

 Early morning start for Andamarca valley.
 The climate is warmer and drier here.
 Many new species to science have been found here in recent years such as Black-spectacled Brush-Finch, a new Thryothorus wren and a new Thornbird.
 There may be more surprises.
 Since habitat is so different many species will be added to the list.
 Possibilities include Andean Ibis, White-winged Black.Tyrant, Black-backed Grosbeak, Golden-billed Saltator and others.
 Night in Apaya at the communal basic guest house.

-Bird Carrizales AM for Fiery-throated Metaltail, Eye-ringed Thistletail, obscura form of Rufous Antpitta, Pardusco, Tchudis and Millpo Tapaculo, Golden-plumed Parakeet etc.
+Birding Carrizales in the morning for Fiery-throated Metaltail, Eye-ringed Thistletail, obscura form of Rufous Antpitta, Pardusco, Tchudis and Millpo Tapaculo, Golden-plumed Parakeet and more.

 Return to Lima via Ticlio pass.
 Lots on highland birds en route.
 Don't schedule international flights from Lima airport before 11 PM.
 Plan your international flights accordingly.
 Best perhaps to add a night in Lima.
-If you continue with our Santa Eulalia and Marcapomacocha extension we would stay this night in Chosica.
+If you continue with our Santa Eulalia and Marcapomacocha extension we will spend the night in Chosica.
 Cost: $45 for hotel and dinner.